My Blueberry Nights: Plot

-One night off duty in Lizzie's bar, Arnie drunkenly threatens Sue Lynne with his gun if she leaves.
-Later on, he drives drunk, crashing into a pole and dies.
-Lizzie comforts Sue Lynne at the crash site, also where she had met him, suggesting he may have committed suicide.
+One night, while off duty in Elizabeth's bar, Arnie drunkenly threatens Sue Lynne with his gun if she leaves, but he doesn't shoot her.
+Later on, he drives drunk, crashes into a pole and dies.
+Elizabeth comforts Sue Lynne at the crash site, where she had first met him, suggesting he may have committed suicide.
 Before both women say goodbye to the town, Sue Lynne gives her Arnie's tab money, admitting she had made a mistake and she misses him.

 Heading west, Elizabeth – now Beth – gets another server job at a casino in a small town in Nevada.
-Here she meets Leslie, an inveterate poker player who has lost all her money.
-Beth lends her her $2200 in exchange for the money back, plus a third of her winnings or her car, a new Jaguar XK, if she loses.
-When she loses, she fulfills her promise by giving Beth her Jaguar, but asks for a lift to Las Vegas to borrow money from her father, whom she has not seen in a long time.
+She meets Leslie, an inveterate poker player who has lost all her money.
+Elizabeth lends her $2,200 in exchange for the money back, plus a third of her winnings.
+However, if she loses, then Elizabeth gets Leslie's car, a new Jaguar XK.
+When Leslie does lose, she fulfills her promise, but asks for a lift to Las Vegas to borrow money from her estranged father.

-En route, a call comes from a Vegas hospital informs Leslie her father has been admitted and is dying.
-She believes the call is a ruse to lure her back, but upon arrival she discovers he actually died the previous night.
+En route, a Vegas hospital calls to inform Leslie that her father has been admitted and is dying.
+She believes the call is a ruse to lure her back, but upon arrival she discovers that he actually died the previous night.
 Leslie announces she's keeping the car, which she had stolen from her father.
-He had sent her the title and registration despite their estrangement.
-She confesses she actually won the poker game and subsequently helps Beth negotiate the purchase of her dream car.
+He had sent her the vehicle's title and registration, despite their estrangement.
+She confesses she actually won the poker game and subsequently helps Elizabeth negotiate the purchase of her dream car.

-Elizabeth returns to Manhattan and the café, where Jeremy has had a stool at the counter reserved for her ever since she left.
+Elizabeth returns to Manhattan and the café, where Jeremy has kept a stool at the counter reserved for her ever since she left.
 As she eats a slice of blueberry pie, Elizabeth realizes her feelings for him are reciprocated.
 She 'passes out' on the counter after spending the night in conversation.
-Jeremy again steals a kiss while she is asleep, but now she returns the kiss as the film ends.
+Jeremy again steals a kiss while she is asleep, but she returns the kiss.